-Parents Need to Know
+What Parents Need to Know

-Parents need to know that this is a humorous entry from Disney Studios with genuinely funny moments.
+Parents need to know that Gus is a humorous entry from Disney Studios with genuinely funny moments.
 But it looks like it was hastily assembled, with little concern for the look of the project.
 Elementary-age kids probably won't mind the movie's less than professional sheen, and parents will appreciate its child-friendly approach.
 Very young children may not be able to follow the narrative, but 4 and 5 year olds will like watching Gus's hijinks.
 School-age kids will enjoy the silliness and may laugh all the way through.

-What's the story?
+What's the Story?

-A Yugoslavian lad and Gus, his miraculous kicking mule, prove to be the saviors of a floundering NFL football team.
+A Yugoslavian lad and GUS, his miraculous kicking mule, prove to be the saviors of a floundering NFL football team.
 This 1970s Disney movie looks hastily put together, but features a strong cast of comic actors including Tom Bosley, Don Knotts, and Tim Conway, and Ed Asner as the cantankerous, but goodhearted, owner of the team.

 But that's beside the point.
 Children will find the many setups for pratfalls hilarious, especially the goofy chase sequence in the grocery store.
 And parents can rest assured that this is Disney before it ventured into more controversial territory.